Guo Yuanqiang

-Guo Yuanqiang (郭元强; born July 1965) is a Chinese politician who is the current party secretary of Wuhan, in office since September 2021.
-He is a representative of the 19th National Congress of the Communist Party of China and was a member of the 12th National Committee of the Chinese People's Political Consultative Conference.
+Guo Yuanqiang (郭元强; born July 1965) is a Chinese politician who was the party secretary of Wuhan from September 2021 to October 2025.
+He is a representative of the 19th National Congress of the Chinese Communist Party and was a member of the 12th National Committee of the Chinese People's Political Consultative Conference.

 Early life and education

 Guo was born in Guangshan County, Henan, in July 1965.
 In 1984, he was admitted to Central China Normal University, where he majored in chemistry.
-He joined the Communist Party of China (CPC) in June 1986.
+He joined the Chinese Communist Party (CCP) in June 1986.

 Academic career

 After graduating in 1988, he joined the faculty of Guangxi Agricultural College (now Guangxi Agricultural University).
 He began graduate work at the Guangzhou Institute of Chemistry, Chinese Academy of Sciences in 1990 and earned his master's degree in 1993.
 In July 1993, he was hired as an engineer at the Guangdong Petrochemical Import and Export Trade Company.
 In October 1996, he entered the Guangzhou Institute of Chemistry, Chinese Academy of Sciences, where he successively worked as an assistant researcher, associate researcher, and researcher.